You are here

 Wearing Political Messages at the Polls in Minnesota

 Minnesota Majority v.
 Mansky (Joan N. Ericksen, D. Minn.
 0:10-cv-4401)

-Topics: Matters for state courts; news media.
+Topics: Campaign materials; matters for state courts; news media; attorney fees.

 Wearing Campaign Buttons at the Polls

 American Federation of State, County and Municipal Employees v.
 Land (Patrick J. Duggan, E.D.
 Mich.
 2:08-cv-14370)

 A federal complaint sought relief from proscriptions on wearing campaign buttons or shirts at the general election polls in 2008.
 The district court held the restriction on speech to be reasonable, and an appeal was dismissed voluntarily.

 Exit Polling in Nevada

 ABC, Inc. v.
 Heller (Philip M. Pro, D. Nev.
 2:06-cv-1268)

 Four weeks before the 2006 general election, news media sought federal court enforcement of their constitutional right to conduct exit polls within 100 feet of polling places.
 The court granted the media the relief they sought.